Oussama12520/Oussama12520/README.md

 ## ✨ About Me

-Backend Developer & Automation Engineer specializing in **C# and Python**.
+Backend Developer & Automation Specialist specializing in **C# and Python**.
-I build reliable backend systems and automation tools with a strong focus on clean code and performance.
+I build reliable backend systems and automation tools with a focus on clean code and performance.

 - Discord & Telegram bot development
 - Backend logic & API integration